+Critical network infrastructure refers to the vital networks, devices, systems or data that the incapacity of, destruction of, or interference with would have a debilitating effect on public safety or national security, or the provision of essential services directly related to the communications infrastructure of Trinidad and Tobago.
 Public telecommunications networks comprise critical infrastructure elements that are responsible for various functions.
-These functions involve the carriage of network traffic and include management functions such as remote access; configuration backup; control functions; routing and traffic shaping.
-Signalling is necessary to enable communications functions in public telecommunications networks such as connection establishment, including those that provide broadcasting services and is carried using control channels.
-Operators should further implement mechanisms to protect the control channels and the signalling traffic itself, whether through encryption or other means.
+These functions involve the carriage of network traffic and include management functions such as remote access; configuration backup; control functions; routing; and traffic shaping.
+Signalling is necessary to enable communications functions, such as connection establishment and routing determination in public telecommunications networks, including those that provide broadcasting services, and is carried using control channels.
+Operators should further implement mechanisms to protect the control channels and the signalling traffic itself, whether through encryption, the use of key public infrastructure, or other means.

 All of these functions need to be secured to ensure the proper functioning of the networks, and that the data exchanged between users cannot be compromised (Canadian Security Telecommunications Advisory Committee) (CSTAC 2013).
-Management access should be restricted to end user computer devices and services, referred to as hosts, that are approved to have such access, which should be monitored and logged in all critical systems.
+Management access should be restricted to end-user computer devices and services, referred to as hosts, which are approved to have such access and should be monitored and logged in all critical systems.
+Operators should employ mechanisms to secure their signalling traffic, including the routing information generated and exchanged within and among networks.

 Critical core network elements are those components that are essential for the functioning of telecommunications networks and therefore must be secured, where the core network refers to the backbone of a telecommunications network that provides services such as authentication and call control to the customers of the network.
 These elements should be sufficiently maintained to ensure that the most secure versions of operating software are deployed to minimise security vulnerabilities.
+Operators can also consider adopting zero trust network architectures, which would assume no trust for users or systems inside or outside their networks.
+This can include the micro-segmentation of their networks to minimise the breadth of potential cyberattacks, and continuous authentication and verification of devices, users and systems.